ChrolloAce/Tracker/APPLE_APPSTORE_INTEGRATION_GUIDE.md

 ## Troubleshooting

-### "Failed to generate JWT" Error
+### Connection Test Fails

+**Possible causes:**
-- Make sure you've base64 encoded your .p8 file correctly
+- ✅ Check your .p8 file was uploaded correctly
-- Implement the server-side JWT generation endpoint

-### "Invalid credentials" Error

-- Verify your Key ID matches the one in App Store Connect
+- ✅ Verify your Key ID matches the one in App Store Connect (it's auto-filled from filename)
-- Verify your Issuer ID is correct (UUID format)
+- ✅ Verify your Issuer ID is correct (UUID format from App Store Connect)
-- Make sure you're using the correct Bundle ID
+- ✅ Make sure you're using the correct Bundle ID (e.g., `com.yourcompany.appname`)
+- ✅ Ensure your Key has "In-App Purchase" access enabled in App Store Connect

+### CORS Errors (should not happen)

+If you see CORS errors, it means the serverless endpoints aren't being used.
+Make sure:
+- ✅ You've deployed to Vercel (serverless functions don't work with just `npm run dev`)
+- ✅ The `/api` directory is deployed with your app
+- ✅ You're running `vercel dev` for local testing (not `npm run dev`)

 ### "No data returned"